 In the initial stages of formulation development, formulators often grapple with the question: Which polymer or combination of polymers will yield the desired release profile and stability for the drug?
 Historically, the pharmaceutical industry has relied on high throughput screening to address this question.
 This approach involves testing numerous polymer and active pharmaceutical ingredient (API) combinations to identify optimal formulations based on release kinetics, stability, and resistance to environmental factors such as humidity.

 However, this trial-and-error methodology has inherent limitations.
 It is time-intensive, resource-draining, and lacks a systematic approach from the outset.
-Formulators frequently find themselves navigating in the dark, relying on experimentation to stumble upon the optimal formulation.
+Formulators frequently navigate in the dark, relying on experimentation to stumble upon the optimal formulation.

 Transforming Formulation Through Data-Driven Methods